-FCR providing entities without a controllable and predetermined production or consumption schedule must calculate the reference power (also known as the baseline), as the delivered response is calculated as the difference between the active power output after the activation, and the active power output that would have occurred if the entity had remained not activated (the baseline).
+FCR providing entities must calculate the reference power or baseline, as the FCR response is calculated as the difference between the active power output after the activation and the active power output that would have occurred if the entity had remained not activated (the baseline).

-FCR providing entities with a controllable and predetermined production or consumption can use this as the reference power.
-For entities without that, a baseline must be calculated and approved, as required by the relevant TSO.
+FCR providing entities with a controllable and predetermined production or consumption can use the setpoint as reference power or baseline.
+Other entities must present a method for baseline calculation to the relevant TSO for approval.
 Similarly, the available FCR capacity should be forecasted at the time of bidding for FCR.
 This calculation must also be approved as required by the relevant TSO.